San Andres San Andres And Providencia, Colombia Travel Guide

 San Andres, as a duty-free port, offers unique opportunities to shop alongside local crafts and souvenirs.

-Look for local handicrafts made from natural materials.
+Look for local crafts made from natural materials.
 Coconut shells, wood, and seeds.

 Popular souvenirs include local rum, Colombian coffee, t-shirts, magnets, and small items made from local shells.

-The Farmer's Market in The Centro offers an insight into the local way of life and provides fresh produce for observation.
+The Farmer's Market in El Centro offers an insight into the local way of the way of life and provides fresh produce for observation.

 For duty-free purchases, always carry your passport and flight details.
 Some stores require this data.